asu-idi/CaaS-LSM/README.md

 ## Baselines

 - Notice that multiple CSAs should bind with one Control Plane.
+- Please install the required dependencies before trying to compile.
+- Note that currently we only support **cmake**.
+Do not use the makefile directly.

 ### **Rocks-Local**
 Search the repository for this code and delete it.
 ```c++